sergree/awesome-visual-novels/README.md

 > *Why are only visual novels for Android and Steam Deck listed here?*

-I strongly believe that a visual novel cannot be considered awesome if it cannot be run on portable devices.
-In this day and age, Android and Steam Deck are the most popular portable platforms.
-Older VNs should be able to run successfully using emulators, and new ones should be developed with portable support right from the start.
+I strongly believe that a visual novel cannot be considered awesome if it cannot be run on portable handheld devices.
+In this day and age, Android smartphones/tablets and Steam Deck are the most popular portable gaming platforms for VN readers.
+Older VNs should be able to run successfully using emulators, and new ones should be developed with mobile and handheld support right from the start.
 Visual novel developers who artificially limit the range of supported platforms show a lack of respect towards their readers.
-Personally, I'm not comfortable reading VNs while sitting at my computer after a long day of work.
+Personally, I'm not comfortable reading VNs while sitting at my computer after a long day of work - portable devices offer the perfect reading experience.

 > *Why is my favorite visual novel not on this list yet?*

-I only read visual novels that can be played on Android or Steam Deck.
+I only read visual novels that can be played on Android or Steam Deck handheld devices.
 Additionally, I prefer to read works in my native language, Russian.
 I have also come across titles that I cannot recommend for various reasons, and therefore, have not included them in my list.

 > *What if a visual novel is not translated into my language or is not available in my country?*